 Created by doctors and patients it is designed to reduce the number of medical or surgical interventions as well as some other tests and treatment which the evidence tells us is inappropriate for some patients in some circumstances and can sometimes do more harm than good.
 As well as improving outcomes it also means that we can free up valuable resources so they can be put to better use elsewhere in the NHS.

-Category 2 - thirteen interventions that should only be commissioned by CCGs or performed when specific clinical criteria are met - this is because they have only been shown to be effective in certain circumstancesThese interventions are Breast reduction, Removal of Benign Skin Lesions, Grommets for glue ear in children, Tonsillectomy for recurrent tonsillitis, Hemorrhoid surgery, Hysterectomy for heaving menstrual bleeding, Chalazia removal, Arthroscopic Shoulder Decompression for subacromial shoulder pain, Carpel Tunnel Syndrome release, Dupuytren's Contracture release, Ganglion excisions, Trigger Finger release, Varicose vein surgery
+Category 2 - thirteen interventions that should only be commissioned by ICBs or performed when specific clinical criteria are met - this is because they have only been shown to be effective in certain circumstancesThese interventions are Breast Reduction, Removal of Benign Skin Lesions, Grommets for glue ear in children, Tonsillectomy and Adenoidectomy, Hemorrhoid surgery, Hysterectomy for heaving menstrual bleeding, Chalazia removal, Arthroscopic Shoulder Decompression for subacromial shoulder pain, Carpel Tunnel Syndrome release, Dupuytren's Contracture release, Ganglion Cysts, Trigger Finger release, Varicose Veins Interventions

 This was published in November 2019 and includes a further 31 interventions

 As Evidence Based Interventions 2 has been included in the NHS standard contracts for 21/22 the ICB has produced an Overarching Position Statement which provides details of the system assurance for 30 out of the 31 interventions.
 For more information please clink on the following link :

 Resources to help health professionals, patients and the public to understand the Evidence Based Intervention Programme can be found by following the link: http://www.aomrc.org.uk/ebi/